 The logic scheme SS:2 can be applied as a non-selective arc protection scheme.
 If any of the light sensor channels detect light, all trip contacts are closed and BO1 sends a light signal to any connected external devices.
-Position of "Blocking function" DIP-switch defines if BI2 is used for receiving current signals from external devices or for blocking activation of trip relays.
+Position of "Blocking function" DIP switch defines if BI2 is used for receiving current signals from external devices or for blocking activation of trip relays.

 Figure.
-8.2.3 - 18.
-Example connection for AQ-102LV (SS:2).
+8.2.3 - 17.
+SS:2 example application.

-CC 5 OUTPUTS
+CC OUTPUTS

-55 :2 T1 2 T2 2 T3 2 T4 2 BO1 AQD 2
+55 :2 T1 T2 T3 T4 BO1 AQD

-INPUTS S1 - S3 x^1 \mathbf{x}^{1} x 1 x 1 х x 1
+INPUTS S1 - S3 $x^1$ $x^1$ x $x^1$ Х x

-- 1. If the "Blocking function" DIP-switch is OFF, the binary input BI2 can be used to receive an external current signal.
+- 1. If the "Blocking function" DIP switch is OFF, the binary input BI2 can be used to receive an external current signal.
 The tripping criterion can be selected to be light only (L>) or both light and current (L> + I>). - 2.
-If the "Blocking function" DIP-switch is ON, the activation of BI2 blocks activation.
+If the "Blocking function" DIP switch is ON, the activation of BI2 blocks activation.